 - 2015: Berks County Career and Technology Center

-This prestigious award recognizes and encourages high-quality standards in teaching construction education.
-Educators are recognized for their voluntary extracurricular activities, activities with construction industry organizations, as well as their construction experience and professional activities.
-Nominations are made by fellow faculty members, students, construction professionals, or by their local HBA.
-Application information coming soon.
+This prestigious award recognizes high teaching standards in construction education.
+Educators are honored for their voluntary extracurricular activities and activities with the local construction industry, as well as their construction experience and professional activities.
+Nominations are made by fellow faculty members, students, construction professionals, or by a local HBA.

 Outstanding Educator Award Winners